ISRAELI STRIKES on IRAN

 In the event of Iranian retaliation, as Israel's main supporter, Trump declared that the U.S. would defend both his own country and Israel.
 Iran has cancelled the next round of talks in Oman.

-For further reading on the Israel-Iran Conflict see below ⬇️
+For further reading on the Israel & USA War on Iran see below ⬇️